HEPTACOM/heptaconnect-docs/docs/portal-development/009-status-reporting.md

 | Removed     | -     |
 | Replacement | -     |

-Status reporting provide JSON serializable data so it can be processed easily for many services.
+Status reporting provides JSON serializable data, so it can be processed easily by many services.
 It is divided into multiple topics.
 There are four core topics to define a common set that probably every portal needs:

-* **health** Provide hints about IO connectivity
+* **health** Provide hints about I/O connectivity
 * **config** Provide hints about configuration choices
 * **analysis** Provide hints about usage statistics
 * **info** Provide static data that does not fit into a composer package structure